Which are the common Mosquito-borne fevers?

 Sometimes there are differentiating clues in the clinical symptoms as below :

 - Fever in Malaria is typically cyclical (though may not always clearly manifest this way) with a cold chills stage, hot fever stage and then a sweating stage.
 In Dengue and Chikungunya, fever is usually constantly high.
+Fever in Zika is usually not that high (<101 F)

 - Bleeding spots under the skin or nosebleeds are characteristic of Dengue.

 - Joint pains in Dengue are mainly experienced in the shoulders, back and knees.
 Joint pains with swelling seen in hands, wrist, leg and feet are characteristic of Chikungunya and can sometimes last for months and even years after other symptoms are gone.
-Joint pains in Malaria are usually not as severe as in Chikungunya or Dengue, and can be present in any of the joints.
+Joint pains in Malaria and Zika are usually not as severe as in Chikungunya or Dengue, and can be present in any of the joints.

 How does one confirm which disease it is?